hxwang/Security-Summary/ClickFraud/define.md

 ### Value of Click
 - a genuine click represents the clicker's choice, which providers an opportunity to create and deliver value, thus could beneficial advertiser

-### Attitude of different components
-- Marketer

-- Internet measurability
-	- not all clicks represent clicker's interest in the product

-### Fake and Invalid Clicks